Pushword/Pushword/packages/docs/content/extension/admin-block-editor.md

 # permit to use all the blocks pre-configured in this extension
 admin_block_editor_blocks: \Pushword\AdminBlockEditor\Block\DefaultBlock::AVAILABLE_BLOCKS

-admin_block_editor_type_to_prose: ["paragraph", "image", "list", "blockquote", "code"] # leave empty if you don't want a prose container around this blocks
+admin_block_editor_type_to_prose: ['paragraph', 'image', 'list', 'blockquote', 'code'] # leave empty if you don't want a prose container around this blocks
 ```

 ### Disable Listener and use filter